Reviewed annually. Next review September 2019 (or as required by Statutory Guidance)

 We agree that we have a primary responsibility for the care, welfare and safety of the pupils in our charge, and we will carry out this duty through our teaching and learning extra curricular activities, pastoral care and extended school activities.
 In order to achieve this, all members of staff (including volunteers and governors) in this school, in whatever capacity, will at all times act proactively in child welfare matters especially where there is a possibility that a child may be at risk of significant harm.

-The school seeks to adopt an open and accepting attitude towards children as part of their responsibility for pastoral care.
+The school seeks to adopt an open and accepting attitude towards children as part of our responsibility for pastoral care.
 The school hopes that parents and children will feel free to talk about any concerns and will see school as a safe place if there are any difficulties at home.

 Children’s worries and fears will be taken seriously if they seek help from a member of staff.
 However, staff cannot promise secrecy if concerns are such that referral must be made to the appropriate agencies in order to safeguard the child’s welfare.
+However, the child's wishes and feelings will be taken into account when determining what actions to take and what services to provide, where appropriate.

 Our school believes in the importance of early identification of issues for children and young people (see our 'Offer of Early Help').
 We fully endorse the principles of multi-agency working.

-In our school, if we have suspicions that a child’s physical, sexual or emotional well-being is being, or is likely to be harmed, or that they are being neglected, we will take appropriate action in accordance with the procedures of South Gloucestershire Safeguarding Children Board which are to be found at swcpp.org.uk.
+In our school, if we have suspicions that a child’s physical, sexual or emotional well-being is being, or is likely to be harmed, or that they are being neglected, we will take appropriate action in accordance with the procedures of South Gloucestershire Safeguarding Partners which are to be found at swcpp.org.uk.

 As a consequence, we